-When this bit is set, a USB interruption is generated.
+When this bit is set, and if the USB unterruptions are enabled, a USB interruption is generated.

 Don't forget to clear the USBDMACS.DMAERR bit before leaving the interruption routine to avoid repetitive and endless interruptions.

 • Bit 1 - USBDMADIR : USB DMA Direction Bit